ColeHunt/FRC_Notes/Kickoff.md

 - Assign years to students to look back through FRC games to find common themes and usefull designs
 - Parents are involved
 - Everyone gives ideas (Bring new ideas and involve everyone to talk)
 - NO idea is not crazy.
-Some the the best ideas are the most efficient (Tremont Climb - Shoot and Move)
+Some the the best ideas are the most efficient (2481 Climb - 1706 Shoot and Move)
 - Think Einstien robot
 - Prototype, Prototype, Prototype